Plug-In Classification of Drift Functions in Diffusion Processes Using Neural Networks: Introduction

 \subsection{Contribution and Organization of this Paper}

 This paper studies supervised multiclass classification for multidimensional diffusion processes, where each class is characterized by a distinct drift function.
 On the theoretical side, we make the following contributions: \begin{enumerate} \item Proposition~\ref{prop:bayes-classifier} provides a characterization of the Bayes classifier in the multidimensional setting, extending the one-dimensional result of \citet[Proposition~1]{Denis2020}.
-This result also serves as the foundation for constructing plug-in classifiers based on estimated drift functions. \item Theorem~\ref{thm:main-decomposition} establishes a decomposition of the excess classification risk, defined as the gap between the risk of an arbitrary classifier and that of the Bayes classifier, in terms of the time step size~$\Delta$ and the drift estimation error. \item Theorem~\ref{thm:main-NN} derives convergence rates for the neural network based plug-in classifier using drift estimation results from \citet{zhao2025drift}. \end{enumerate}
+This result also serves as the foundation for constructing plug-in classifiers based on estimated drift functions. \item Theorem~\ref{thm:main-decomposition} establishes a decomposition of the excess classification risk, defined as the gap between the risk of an arbitrary classifier and that of the Bayes classifier, in terms of the time step size~$\Delta$ and the drift estimation error. \item Theorem~\ref{thm:main-NN} derives convergence rates for the neural network based plug-in classifier using drift estimation results from \citet{zhao2025drift}. \item Appendix~\ref{app:trajectory-comparison} provides a theoretical comparison with FNN-based trajectory classifiers.
+Using the framework of \citet{bos2022}, we show that treating the whole path as input yields a convergence rate that depends on the number of observation times \(M\), highlighting the benefit of exploiting the diffusion structure. \end{enumerate}

 On the numerical side, we consider two simulation examples.
-The first involves a diffusion with locally fluctuating drift functions, where we show that the proposed neural network based classifier significantly outperforms B-spline based methods as well as a direct neural network classifier that ignores the underlying SDE structure.
-Moreover, even in high-dimensional settings, the observed convergence rates match the theoretical upper bounds of Theorem~\ref{thm:main-NN} and do not depend on the dimension, due to the compositional structure of the drift.
+The first involves a diffusion with locally fluctuating drift functions, where we show that the proposed neural network based classifier significantly outperforms B-spline based methods, as well as trajectory-based classifiers that take the entire observed path as input, such as FNNs, RNNs, TCNs, and Transformers, without exploiting the underlying SDE structure.
+Moreover, the empirical convergence behavior agrees with Theorem~\ref{thm:main-NN}.
+In this example, the compositional structure of the drift functions ensures that the dimension affects only the constants, and not the exponent of the convergence rate, and this is reflected in the observed rates across multidimensional settings.
 The second experiment revisits the example of \citet{Denis2024}, where our method achieves performance comparable to both their classifier and the Bayes benchmark.